Geometry of the Space of Sections of Twistor Spaces with Circle Action: Introduction

-The moduli space $\Msd(\Sigma,G)$ of solutions of \eqref{eq:SDintro} is a (typically singular) hyperk\"ahler manifold which comes equipped with a certain rotating circle action given by $(\nabla,\,\Phi)\,\longmapsto\, (\nabla,\,e^{i\theta}\Phi)$, $\theta\, \in\, \mathbb R$.
-Here \emph{rotating} means that the circle action is isometric, it preserves one of the three K\"ahler forms while rotating the other two (see \S~\ref{ss:rotating} and \S~\ref{ss: MSD} for details).
-The Deligne--Hitchin moduli space $\Mdh(\Sigma,G)$ is the twistor space associated with $\Msd(\Sigma,G)$.
-The $\C^*$-family of flat connections associated with a solution to the self-duality equations can then be interpreted as the twistor line corresponding to the point in $\Msd(\Sigma,G)$ represented by $(\nabla,\,\Phi)$.
-In this way, we can view $\Msd(\Sigma,G)$ in a natural way as a subset of the space $\mathcal S$ of holomorphic sections of the twistor family $\Mdh(\Sigma,G)\,\longrightarrow\, \C P^1$.
-In fact, $\mathcal S$ may be interpreted as a natural complexification of the real analytic hyperk\"ahler manifold $\Msd(\Sigma,G)$.
-More generally, if $Z$ is the twistor space of a hyperk\"ahler manifold $M$, the twistor construction of hyperk\"ahler metrics produces a hyperk\"ahler metric on the space $M'$ of all real holomorphic sections (with appropriate normal bundle) of the fibration $Z\,\longrightarrow\,\C P^1$.
-From this point of view, it is a natural question whether $M\,=\,M'$ \cite{Si-Hodge}.
-In the context of the self-duality equations, this question translates into whether every real holomorphic section of $\Mdh(\Sigma,G)\,\longrightarrow\, \C P^1$ is actually obtained from a solution to the self-duality equations.
-In \cite{BHR} an answer to this question was given in the case $G\,=\,\SL(2,\C)$ by showing that in general $\Msd(\Sigma,G)$ is strictly contained in the space of real sections.
-Furthermore, in \cite{BHR} the real holomorphic sections belonging to $\Msd(\Sigma,G)$ were characterized in terms of a certain $\Z/2\Z$-valued invariant that can be associated with any real section.
+More generally, if $Z$ is the twistor space of a hyperK\"ahler manifold $M$, then the twistor construction produces a hyperK\"ahler metric on the space $M'$ of all real holomorphic sections (with appropriate normal bundle) of the fibration $Z \longrightarrow \C P^1$.
+From this point of view, it is a natural question whether $M = M'$ \cite{Si-Hodge}.
+In the context of the self-duality equations, this motivates the question whether every real holomorphic section of $\mathcal{M}_{\mathrm{DH}}(\Sigma,G) \longrightarrow \C P^1$ is actually obtained from a solution to the self-duality equations.
+In \cite{BHR}, an answer to this question was given in the case of $G = \operatorname{SL}(2,\C)$ by showing that in general $\mathcal{M}_{\mathrm{SD}}(\Sigma, G)$ is strictly contained in the space of real sections.
+Furthermore, in \cite{BHR} the real holomorphic sections belonging to $\mathcal{M}_{\mathrm{SD}}(\Sigma, G)$ were characterized in terms of a certain $\mathbb{Z}/2\mathbb{Z}$-valued invariant that can be associated with any real section.